cobraa9/Network_Scanner_Tool_1.0.6/README.md

    Performs a half-open SYN scan to avoid detection by firewalls. 🛡️

 5. **Faster Scan:**
-   Scans multiple targets simultaneously, improving scan efficiency. 🔥
+   Scans multiple targets simultaneously, improving scan efficiency.

 6. **Vulnerability Detection:**
    Cross-references detected services with a known vulnerability database.

 7. **Report Generation:**
-   Saving Outputs findings in a structured format (PCAP, JSON, or CSV). 📜📂
+   Saving Outputs findings in a structured format (PCAP, JSON, or CSV). 📂

 ---

 ## Disclaimer ⚠️

 This tool is intended for **educational and ethical** purposes only.
-While port scanning itself isn't always illegal, unauthorized scanning of networks that you do not own or have permission to scan is illegal and punishable by law. 🚨❌⚖️
+While port scanning itself isn't always illegal, but unauthorized scanning of networks that you do not own or have permission to scan is illegal and punishable by law. 🚨⚖️

 ---